twinksy1/mountainclimber-vs/README.md

 Click: File > Build Settings > Select appropriate "Target Platform" > Build
 <a href="https://imgflip.com/gif/3xg0qh"><img src="https://imgflip.com/gif/3xg0qh"/> via Imgflip</a>

 # How to run the game
+### First
-1. Under releases choose the appropriate version of the game either for linux or for windows
+Under releases choose the appropriate version of the game either for linux or for windows
-2. You'll get a zip file that will need to be decompressed.
+You'll get a zip file that will need to be decompressed.
-           2L.
-For linux you should be able to extract this automatically
+> 1. **(Linux)** For linux you should be able to extract this automatically
-           2W.
-For windows you'll need to download something like winrar in order to extract the files
+> 2. **(Windows)** For windows you'll need to download something like winrar in order to extract the files

+### Running the Game
-3L.
-For linux you'll probably need to give it permissions to run
-           so click on the file named MountainClimber-VS.x86_64 > file properties > give execution permissions Alternatively, it can be done through the command line with 'chmod 777 <MountainClimber-VS.x86_64>' 3W.
-For windows you're good to go.
+> 1. **(Linux)** For linux you'll probably need to give it permissions to run so click on the file named MountainClimber-VS.x86_64 > file properties > give execution permissions.
+Alternatively, it can be done through the command line with 'chmod 777 <MountainClimber-VS.x86_64>'
+> 2. **(Windows)** For windows you're good to go.
 Click on the MountainClimber-VS executable file

-4. Enjoy the game :)
+## Enjoy the game :)

 # Original Overview of the game
 Who can get to the top first?
 Beat your friend climbing the perilous mountain.
 Dodge hazards and leap from the safety of platforms to dangerous inclines and back again all while inflicting those same challenges upon your opponent.